Compton and Shawford

 Compton and Shawford is a civil parish in the City of Winchester district, immediately southwest of the city, in Hampshire, England.
 Its main settlements are the villages of Compton and Shawford.

 Description

 The word compton means village in a combe and aptly describes the settlement as it primarily consists of a long street on the side of a chalk valley.

 Shawford is notable for having the longest railway viaduct in Hampshire (now known as Hockley Railway Viaduct).
 This is over 2000 ft in length and 40 ft high.
 Disused since 1966, the viaduct was initially threatened with demolition when the M3 motorway was proposed but after much protest it was incorporated into the scheme.

 The two halves of the parish are linked by Shawford Down which runs alongside the River Itchen.
 However they are now symbolically separated by the motorway with Compton on its west side and Shawford on its east.

+Yew Hill is a prominence of elevation 121m above sea level situated approximately 1Km.
+North West of Compton A covered reservoir fed by water pumped from Otterbourne water works is located here.
+Silkstead Lane runs alongside Yew Hill.
+A Butterfly Conservation area has been established at Yew Hill, 5.85 hectares (14.4 acres) in total size with open access to an area of 1.5 ha.